andreakiro/regularization-pc/README.md

 We implement three models on the BP and PC paradigms (click for details)
 - Basic [regression model](doc/regression.md) to be trained on a noisy sinus time series
-- Basic classification model on the classic MNIST dataset
+- Basic classification model to be trained on the classic MNIST dataset
 - Transformers architecture